 Healthy bodies and ‘monstrous’ others

 The final theme we address is how this ‘healthy body’ of men who inject PIEDs, the body that is fundamentally clean, proper and free of infection, is co-constituted via the stigmatisation of other people who inject drugs, that is people who inject intravenously, and the implications of this dynamic for hepatitis C prevention.
 People who inject drugs such as heroin and methamphetamine have long figured as monstrous in political, media and other public discourse, understood as inherently risky, vulnerable, violent, dirty, chaotic and abject (Moore & Fraser, 2006; Fraser & Moore, 2008; Fraser & valentine, 2008; Harris 2009).
 Given the authority and pervasiveness of such normative cultural representations, it is perhaps unsurprising that the men we interviewed in our study typically distinguished themselves from these people, even though they too inject drugs.
-Some participants, for instance, tended to distinguish PIED injecting from other drug injecting by describing it as an individual practice that is regimented, controlled and technical.
+Some participants, for instance, tended to differentiate PIED injecting from other drug injecting by describing it as an individual practice that is regimented, controlled and technical.
 As Martin (29, Vic) said, ‘It’s not like Trainspotting, [where] all the junkies are shooting up, you know what I mean.
 It’s like a regimented thing’.
 The distinction being made between men who inject PIEDs (as rational, meticulous, controlled and intelligent) and ‘junkies’ (as irrational, desperate and untrustworthy) also has implications for how participants thought about hepatitis C transmission.
 For example, Alex (38, Qld) explained that he had never considered hepatitis C specifically because of its association with intravenous drug use:

 I have always tried to have really clean and proper injecting practices just from … because I’m a neat freak and a clean freak.
 But to be honest, even I haven’t given any thought to hep C, ever.
 So it’s never been like, ‘Oh, I can’t do that because I might get hep C.’ So, as I said before, I don’t really know much about it.
 I know that intravenous drug users get it.
 I know you get it, like it’s a hygiene thing, it’s blood-borne I think, but yeah, that’s about it.